 How about one product that takes care of it all?
 This organizer protects the seat back, features an airplane-style pull-down tray for snacks and activities, and holds water bottles, phones, tissue box, umbrella and more.

-23. Kids’ Travel Tray Organizer
+23. Try a Kids’ Travel Tray Organizer for Little Kids

 For toddlers and preschoolers who can’t reach the seat back, this travel tray organizer that secures to their car seat might be a better solution.